 By extrapolation, the 2 100 illegal bags of charcoal that officers on duty allowed to pass through Neno District alone account for 500 mature trees, clearing about seven hectares of forest cover.
-According to a study of charcoal consumption, trade and production in Malawi, Blantyre alone uses 2.7 million standard bags of charcoal per annum.
+According to a study of charcoal consumption, trade, and production in Malawi, Blantyre alone uses 2.7 million standard bags of charcoal per annum.
 The report estimates that such quantities of charcoal clear 6 915 hectares of forest cover.

-In separate responses to how their officers were getting kickbacks to allow illegal charcoal pass through checkpoints, the institutions whose officers were involved in the clearance of illegal charcoal movements said they were not aware of what some of their officers were up to, but promised to investigate.
+In separate responses to how their officers were getting kickbacks to allow illegal charcoal to pass through checkpoints, the institutions whose officers were involved in the clearance of illegal charcoal movements said they were not aware of what some of their officers were up to, but promised to investigate.

 Minister of Forestry and Natural Resources Nancy Tembo said she was shocked by our revelations that some officials who are trusted to stop the charcoal business are the ones in front receiving bribes.